wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 Task:

 - Create the set of storage accounts using your naming convention.
-You can use the Azure Management Portalor the **New-AzureStorageAccount** PowerShell cmdlet.
+You can use the Azure portal, the Azure classic portal, or the **New-AzureStorageAccount** PowerShell cmdlet.

 ## 4. Cloud services